National clinical directors and specialty advisers

 Since the pandemic, Professor Wilcox has been a member of UK Scientific Advisory Group on Emergencies (SAGE, COVID-19; and chairs one of its subgroups on Nosocomial Infection).
 He is co-chair of DHSC’s UK Technical Validation Group for COVID-19 tests, and is the clinical lead for winter virus multiplexing.
 He is a member of the Scientific Advisory Board for the EU Innovative Medicines Initiative’s COMBACTE-NET consortium.
 From 2017, he was seconded one day per week to NHS Improvement to support the delivery of the new national target to reduce healthcare associated Gram-negative blood stream infections in England.
 He was the Deputy Chair of the UK Department of Health’s Antimicrobial Resistance and Healthcare Associated Infection (ARHAI) Committee up until 2018; he became an invited expert/observer to this committee from 2021.

-He is an expert advisor to the Department of Health in England on healthcare associated infections (HCAIs), UK NICE (C. difficile management and antimicrobial evaluations project), the UK EPIC/NICE projects, the Health Technology Assessment (HTA) programme on Healthcare Associated Infection, the Wellcome Trust and CARB-X panel on novel antimicrobials, the Centre for Health Economics (University of York) for the (UK NICE) evaluation of the value of antibiotics to the NHS, and the European Centre for Disease Control.
+He is an expert adviser to the Department of Health in England on healthcare associated infections (HCAIs), UK NICE (C. difficile management and antimicrobial evaluations project), the UK EPIC/NICE projects, the Health Technology Assessment (HTA) programme on Healthcare Associated Infection, the Wellcome Trust and CARB-X panel on novel antimicrobials, the Centre for Health Economics (University of York) for the (UK NICE) evaluation of the value of antibiotics to the NHS, and the European Centre for Disease Control.
 He is a member of UK, European and US working groups on C. difficile infection, and is on the Editorial Boards of Clinical Infectious Diseases, Journal of Hospital Infection and Infectious Diseases in Clinical Practice.
 He has provided clinical advice as part of the FDA/EMA submissions for the approval of several novel antimicrobial agents, 1998-2022.

 Professor Wilcox heads a Healthcare Associated Infection research team at the University of Leeds, comprising ~30 doctors, scientists and nurses; projects include multiple aspects of Clostridium difficile infection, diagnostics, antibiotic resistance and the gut microbiome, staphylococcal infection, and the clinical development of new antimicrobial agents.
 He has a track record of translational research, including providing the basis of clinical advice to the NHS.
 He has been the Principal/UK Investigator for 15 clinical trials of new anti-infective drugs, 1999-2021, has carried out multiple NIHR portfolio studies on healthcare associated infection topics.
 He has authored >560 papers and published a number of books and chapters.
 He is co-editor of Antimicrobial Chemotherapy (5th/6th/7th Eds, 2007/12/15).